 The trial of Mendel Beilis in 1911 is another example of anti-Semitism in Russia.
-Beilis was a factory worker accused of ritually murdering a thirteen- year old boy called Andrei Yushchinsky.
+Beilis was a Jewish factory worker accused of ritually murdering a thirteen- year old boy called Andrei Yuschinsky.
 Posters were distributed all over the country spreading anti-Semitic propaganda.
-It was alleged that the boy's post-mortem report had been adjusted to suit the facts of the case, and Mendel was still held guilty despite having a strong alibi and evidence he had been at work at the time of murder.
+It was alleged that the boy's post-mortem report had been adjusted to suit the facts of the case, but Mendel was still held guilty despite having a strong alibi and evidence he had been at work at the time of murder.
 It was also discovered witnesses had been bribed by the secret police to provide false statements.
-The jury consisted of Christian members only, even of whom were members of the Black Hundred.
-The real murderers of Yushchinsky were eventually identified, however Beilis was still considered guilty.
+The jury consisted of Cristian members only, seven of whom were members of the Black Hundred.
+The real murderers of Yuschinsky were eventually identified, however Beilis was still considered guilty.
 The trial lasted five years and was followed worldwide.
-It resulted in heavy criticism of the Russian Empire, and divided Russian society in a similar way to the 'Dreyfus Affair' in France.
-The Beilis trial shows the amount of anti-Semitism and prejudice in Russia during this period.
+It resulted in heavy criticism of the Russian Empire, and divided Russian society in a similar way to the infamous 'Dreyfus Affair' in France.
+The bias of the Beilis trial shows the high level of anti-Semitism and prejudice in Russia during this period.

-In answer to the widespread anti-Semitic violence, hatred, and persecution in Europe, many Jews moved to the west of Europe or to America.
+In answer to the widespread anti-Semitic violence, hatred, and persecution in Europe, many Jews moved to the west of Europe or America.
 Nearly 200,000 Jewish refugees from eastern Europe settled in Britain from 1870-1914.
 They worked in jobs such as tailors, tinkers, and cabinet makers, etc. Many would join revolutionary movements in the future.
-The influential Jewish activist Theodore Herzl founded the Zionist Organization in 1897.
-This aimed to establish a 'legally assured home' for the Jews in response to anti-Semitic persecution in Europe.
-Eventually, the State of Israel was established in 1948, as the first Jewish State in 2000 years.
+The influential Jewish activist Theodor Herzl founded the Zionist Organization in 1897.
+This aimed to establish a 'legally assured home' for Jews in response to the longterm anti-Semitic persecution in Europe.
+Eventually the State of Israel was established in 1948, as the first Jewish State in 2000 years.

-The high levels of anti- Semitism in France and Russia can be clearly seen in the trials of Alfred Dreyfus and Mendel Beilis, along with other events such as the 'Panama Scandal.'
-Anti-Semitism was also prevalent in Russia, is seen in and the enactment of discriminatory anti-Semitic policies, such as the May Laws, and the emergence of pogroms and other anti-Semitic violence.
-This would eventually result in many Jews choosing to emigrate due to the continued persecution in Europe, and the establishment of a Jewish state.
+The high levels of anti-Semitism in France and Russia are clearly seen in the trials of Alfred Dreyfus and Mende Beilis, along with other controversial events such as the 'Panama Scandal.'
+Anti-Semitism was also highly prevalent in Russia, as seen in its discriminatory anti-Semitic policies, such as the May Laws, and the emergence of pogroms and general anti-Semitic violence.
+This would eventually result in many Jews choosing to emigrate due to continued persecution in Europe, and the eventual establishment of a Jewish state.